luisadha/drawercli/README.md

-# drawercli
+<h1 align="center">Drawerclix</h1>

-Application drawer in the terminal.
-Requires the Termuxlauncher library or app and Termux installed on the device.
+<p align="center">Application drawer in the terminal.
+Requires the Termuxlauncher library or app and Termux installed on the device.</p>

 ## Features